Drainage Matters, Protecting Your Garden Before Problems Begin

 1. Grading and Levels

-One of the simplest yet most effective solutions is reshaping the land to guide water away from problem areas.
+One of the simplest yet most effective solutions that our garden maintenance experts suggest is reshaping the land to guide water away from problem areas.
 Proper grading ensures water flows naturally, protecting both plants and structures.

 2. French Drains and Soakaways